RightMeProve/LearningSpringBoot/1. LearningDependencyInjection-Exercises/readme.md

 ## 📒 Summary Notes PDF

-You can also check out the complete [📄 PDF Summary of all 10 DI exercises](./Spring_DI_Exercises_Notes.pdf), including:
+You can also check out the complete [📄 PDF Summary of (task1 - task10) DI exercises](./SummaryNotes.pdf), including:

 * What each exercise teaches
 * Key takeaways